Consumer Medicine Information

 The above side effects may be serious.
 You may need urgent medical attention.

-Feeling irritated, aggression, mood changes, abnormal behaviour or thinking, anger,
+feeling irritated, mood changes, abnormal behaviour or thinking, anger, excessive

 changes in sex drive, lack of feeling or emotion, doing things over and over again,